mcp-rune 0.107.0

 User: "Edit book abc-123"

-MCP Server: handleToolCall() → fetches existing record → returns { schema, defaults, mode: 'update', recordId }
+MCP Server: handleToolCall() → fetches existing record via the DataLayer → returns { schema, defaults, mode: 'update', recordId }

-App renders pre-filled form → User edits → update_model with record_id
+App renders pre-filled form → User edits → update_model with the record id

 3. Communication